Spring is an exciting time in the forests of southern Australia: its baby koala season!

 Emerged: 12 August 2019

 Name: Named to honour the Yarra River that flows through Woiwurrung country and into Melbourne.
 The Yarra River was mis-named by early European invaders – the woiwurrung name for the river is Birrarung, and yarra means waterfall or flow.

 Another very happy surprise, Yarra is YuYu’s fourth baby.
 YuYu has successfully raised female CoCo, born in 2015; KiKi in 2016; and male Bobo in 2017.
 All those joeys are now full-grown and independent and still living in our research area.

 Like Babarrang, YuYu is not a young koala – she is at least 8 years old.

-Our Sunset Koalas & Kangaroos tour is about to start on 1 November, and will run Mondays, Thursdays & Saturdays until 28 February 2020.
+Our Sunset Koalas & Kangaroos tour runs from 1 November until 28 February 2020, on Mondays, Thursdays & Saturdays.
 This tour is the best way to see koala babies, and their parents, active.

 Note: we can’t guarantee sightings of koala joeys on any tour, but the likelihood is much higher on the Sunset Koalas & Kangaroos.

 The Aboriginal languages of western Arnhem Land: https://bininjkunwok.org.au/

 About the Yarra River: https://www.coolaustralia.org/part-1-melbournes-yarra-river-a-lifetime-of-change-primary/